In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

 Discipline is your friend.
 Make fast friends with it through time blocking.

-5. Participate in daily stand-ups
+5. Participate in Daily Stand-Ups

 - How do you feel today?
 This lets those in charge know how you are feeling (happy, sad, anxious, worried, sick, excited, etc.).
 It’s a quick way to let people know your mental and emotional well-being at the beginning of the day.